StarGladiuS1212/Google-Dino-Game-But-Cri-Edition/README.md

 # Google-Dino-Game-But-Cri-Edition
 Cri is a youtuber.
-I made her google dino game
+I made her google dino game.

 How to play:

-1-) Space bare to jumping
+1-) Space bare to jumping.

 2-) If you die the game will stop automatically and you have to press the spacebar to restart the game.